BSchoolland/lego-counter/README.txt

 Step 3: point the camera at some black lego connector pieces and press the spacebar.

-Hopefully this is enough information if you want to actually run this Krill, if not just ask me lol.
+Hopefully this is enough information if you want to actually run this Krill, if not just ask me.